keras-team/keras-io/templates/about.md

               metrics=['accuracy'])
 ```

 If you need to, you can further configure your optimizer.
-The Keras philosophy is to keep simple things simple,
+The Keras philosophy is to keep simple things as they are,
-while allowing the user to be fully in control when they need to (the ultimate control being the easy extensibility of the source code via subclassing).
+while allowing the user to be fully in control when they need to (the ultimate being control  the easy extensibility of the source code via subclassing).

 ```python
 model.compile(loss=keras.losses.categorical_crossentropy,